 - Preheat the oven to 190C.
 Mix the rhubarb and the xylitol together in an ovenproof dish.
 Don’t add water.
 Cover with foil or a tight fitting lid and bake for 45-60 minutes until the fruit is completely soft.
 Allow to cool slightly before straining off the juice if there is a lot of it.
 [You can save this delicious juice for later to add to a glass of prosecco or champagne, or for drizzling over natural yoghurt or porridge].

 - Puree the rhubarb with 1 tsp vanilla extract and process until smooth.
-Add more xylitol if needed, and, if you like, cochineal colouring to make everything pink and blitz or beat again.
+Add more xylitol/stevia if needed, and, if you like, cochineal or beetroot powder colouring to make everything pink and blitz or beat again.
 I recently used green rhubarb and needed about 30 drops of cochineal to get the pink colour I wanted.
 If you don’t own a liquidiser or food processor you could simply beat the rhubarb with a spoon for a rustic effect.
 Chill this mixture.

 - Now empty the 400g tub of Coyo, 8 rounded tbs of natural soya yoghurt and a teaspoon of vanilla extract into a bowl.
 Whisk until well mixed and lump-free – this only takes a minute.
 Fold in the rhubarb puree and pile into 4 glasses.
 If you have some fresh mint, place a sprig on each.
 Refrigerate until needed.

-To make this recipe even healthier, omit the xylitol and instead add stevia drops to the rhubarb once its in the blender/food processor.
-I would start with about 30 drops of stevia, then continue adding until you get the sweetness you want.
+To make this recipe even healthier, use stevia drops instead of xylitol.
 This will vary depending on the rhubarb.
 Note: if you use stevia, take the dessert out of the fridge about half an hour before you want to eat.
 You will taste the stevia’s sweetness better if the food is not too cold.

 Why this recipe is better for you

-Coyo contains vitality-boosting medium chain triglycerides or MCTs.
+Coconut “yoghurt” contains vitality-boosting medium chain triglycerides or MCTs.
 MCTs are used directly by your body to make energy instead of being stored as fat – good news if you don’t want to gain too much weight.
 MCTs are also fantastic for brain function, especially for people experiencing cognitive decline.
 Using xylitol instead of sugar means you are not releasing vast amounts of sugar into your bloodstream by eating this dessert.
 Xylitol is safe for diabetics for this reason.
 Sugar increases oxidation, ageing and cognitive problems.
 So if you want a healthy body and mind, reducing sugar is one of the keys.
 Sugar depletes vitamins and minerals and lowers the immune-boosting activity of the thymus gland.
 If you decide to use stevia instead of xylitol, this naturally zero-calorie sweetener is even healthier.
-See “larder & shopping” for details.
+Food colourings of the chemical variety disable your ability to digest protein at the meal by disarming the digestive enzymes called proteases – not good news for overall health if you have them regularly.
+See “larder & shopping” for details of products.